-When building a block, you can define what elements should and should not be editable from the email editor using the editable, editable-fields, and editable-styles attributes.
+When building a block, you can define what elements should and should not be editable from the email builder using the editable, editable-fields, and editable-styles attributes.
 This lets you make blocks more reusable while being able to establish guardrails for elements that should not be altered.

 Editable